ikbalkazanc/Asp.NetCore-Security/README.md

 });
 ````

-if you want disable antiforgery token in controller level.
+if you want we can disable antiforgery token in controller level.

 ````csharp
 [IgnoreAntiforgeryToken]